planetscale/docs/content/blog/team-profile-adrianna.md

 Adrianna: A few women actually emailed me and said that my blog inspired them to travel on their own.
 My [post](https://www.youtube.com/watch?v=LkGKPagtzEs) on my trip to Yemen is a good example of that.

 **Abhi: Must have been a crazy experience, I'm not surprised that you had a ton of followers!
-Ok last question - what are you currently working on outside of work?**
+Ok last question - what are you currently doing outside of work?**

 Adrianna: I like the idea of building things with my hands, so right now I really want to learn how to be a carpenter!
 I was always really interested in cycling and wasn't completely sure how they work so I spent time putting my own bike together recently.
 When I have time, I'm a huge fan of playing Overcooked, XCOM, and the latest Wolfenstein game.